Revisiting The Tipping Point

 It is the condition that allows each of us to live in it.

-Some books travel further than their authors ever imagined.
+Some stories travel further than their authors ever imagined.

 The Bible has been translated into more than 3,000 languages.